MetalMonkey1980/macroeconomic-variance-models/README.md

 > 🐘 **Keep looking.
 Keep listening.**
 > **The elephant is bigger than any of us.**
+>
+**Keep looking** — do not lock yourself into a single perspective.
+**Keep listening** — allow for the possibility that someone else may see something you cannot.
+**The elephant is bigger than any of us** — no individual can see the whole picture.

 ## You are not wrong.